alifayad1/troll-detection/README.md

 The aim of this project is the detection of Social Media Trolls.
 A troll is a person who makes a deliberately offensive or provocative online post.
 In other words, a troll is a person whose main objective is to start quarrels, spread fake information, and provoke people by sending offensive messages.
-General wely, trolls tend to preserve an anonymous identity so they could feel at ease on social media networks.
+Generally, trolls tend to preserve an anonymous identity so they could feel at ease on social media networks.
 In order to maintain the authenticity and quality of the information displayed